NishchayBansal/Elevate-Labs-Task2/README.md

 # Elevate-Labs-Task2
 Task 2: Analyze a Phishing Email Sample.

-1.We Obtained a sample phishing email (many free samples online).
-2.Examined sender's email address for spoofing.
+1.We Obtained a sample phishing email (many free samples online) 2.Examined sender's email address for spoofing.
 3.Checked email headers for discrepancies (using online header analyzer: mxtoolbox.com ).
 4. We Identified suspicious links or attachments (if any).